 How best do you fight hatred?
 With love.
 But to do that, you have to make yourself very, very strong.
-You kill your enemies with kindness and eventually they'll come around, right?
-And, eventually they will stop hurting you, stop laughing at your kindness, and throwing away your good intentions...right?
+You kill your enemies with kindness and eventually, they'll come around, right?
+And, eventually, they will stop hurting you, stop laughing at your kindness, and throwing away your good intentions...right?

 That's what we are going to find out as the story progresses.
 But yeah, this is probably the best anime/manga out there.
 And I feel like it has only gotten better now that Naruto has grown up.
 He doesn't let fame get to his head.
 And he is humble enough to bow to those of a higher rank, especially when asking for a seemingly outrageous favor of the Raikage: sparing Sasuke's life.
 This is another controversial scene that nufoundglory found lacking in inspiration.

-When Naruto bowed is head and begged for his best friend's life.
+When Naruto bowed his head and begged for his best friend's life.
 He was denied, of course.
 And so he comes to a new conclusion, a conclusion only a hero would come to.
-If Sasuke's sins were so great that he must die, Naruto would be suffer through it and deliver the death-blow himself.
+If Sasuke's sins were so great that he must die, Naruto would be suffering through it and deliver the death-blow himself.
 That is what we call integrity, my friends.
 He would take accountability for Sasuke's actions and end his friend's life himself.
 And his other conclusion: If he couldn't help Sasuke, then the least he could do is die with him for FAILING to adhere to his nindo & uphold the promise he made to protect his precious people.

 At that moment, no matter how much the audience cringes and feels horrible for Naruto, you realize that Naruto has surpassed the mere role of champion.
 He truly becomes a hero.